There are very few things that bring me as much pleasure as spending some quality time in a dollar store.

 #2 | Dice and Storage Containers

-In addition to getting the container, the dollar store is also a good place to pick up dice, playing cards, manipulatives, and other items that can be used to enhance games in the classroom.
+In addition to getting the container, the dollar store is also an excellent place to pick up dice, playing cards, manipulatives, and other items that can be used to enhance games in the classroom.

 #3 | Barrel of Monkeys